LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Introduction

 The main contributions of this work are threefold.
-First, we provide a unified architecture-level model that explicitly incorporates finite squeezing, depolarizing noise, and heralded photon loss into logical magic-state preparation, without relying on CV simulation frameworks or quantum software libraries such as PennyLane.
-Second, we demonstrate through sensitivity analysis that logical magic-state fidelity is remarkably robust to moderate loss once heralded erasure is accounted for, but remains strongly dependent on squeezing across all studied code distances.
-Third, we introduce quantitative phase-boundary diagrams that identify the minimum squeezing required to simultaneously achieve high success probability and high logical fidelity as a function of loss and code distance, offering practical design guidance for photonic quantum computing platforms.
+First, a unified architecture-level model is provided that explicitly incorporates finite squeezing, depolarizing noise, and heralded photon loss into logical magic-state preparation, without relying on continuous-variable simulation frameworks or quantum software libraries such as PennyLane.
+Second, sensitivity analysis demonstrates that logical magic-state fidelity is remarkably robust to moderate loss once heralded erasure is accounted for, but remains strongly dependent on squeezing across all studied code distances.
+Third, quantitative phase-boundary diagrams are introduced to identify the minimum squeezing required to simultaneously achieve high success probability and high logical fidelity as a function of loss and code distance, thereby offering practical design guidance for photonic quantum computing platforms.

 By bridging the gap between decoder-centric analyses and system-level gate synthesis, this study clarifies the dominant constraints on fault-tolerant photonic quantum computation and provides actionable insights for experimental and architectural development.
 The results underscore the central importance of squeezing improvements for enhancing logical gate quality, while highlighting the comparatively benign role of photon loss in heralded, RUS-based photonic architectures.